-Required courses WRIT 212 Advanced Composition: Formal Essay WRIT 401, 402 Senior Capstone: Writer's Workshop
+WRIT 212 Advanced Composition: Formal Essa WRIT 401, 402 Senior Capstone: Writer's Workshop

 The remaining 21 hours of the major are contracted with an advisor from the writing department.
-This contract is filed with the Records Office when a student declares a writing major.
+This contract is filed with the Academic Records Office when a student declares a writing major.
 Students are not permitted to count more than two writing courses a semester toward their major.

-WRIT 211 Advanced Composition: Narrative and Personal Essay (3, F,S) A course in the informal essay based on personal experience.
+WRIT 211 Advanced Composition: Narrative and Personal Essay

+A course in the informal essay based on personal experience.
 Emphases on descriptive and narrative techniques, craftsmanship, style.

-WRIT 212 Advanced Composition: Formal Essay (3, F,S) A course in formal expository and persuasive writing in patterns such as process analysis, parison and contrast, cause and effect.
+WRIT 212 Advanced Composition: Formal Essay

+A course in formal expository and persuasive writing in patterns such as process analysis, definition, comparison and contrast, cause and effect.
 Includes library research.
-Liberal Arts Foundation -
+Liberal Arts Foundation - Writing.

-WRIT 213 Advanced Composition: Writing about Literature (3, F&S) A course in writing literary criticism on the four major genres and in typical formats such as character analysis, poetry explication, annotated bibliography.
+WRIT 213 Advanced Composition: Writing about Literature

+A course in writing literary criticism on the four major genres and in typical formats such as character analysis, poetry explication, annotated bibliography.
 Development of critical vocabulary in the field.
 Liberal Arts Foundation - Writing.

-WRIT 301 Writing of Fiction (3, F) Techniques of the traditional short story.
+WRIT 301 Writing of Fiction

+Techniques of the traditional short story.

-WRIT 302 Writing of Poetry(3, S)Techniques of open and closed verse.(3, S)
+WRIT 302 Writing of Poetry

+Techniques of open and closed verse.

-WRIT 303 Periodical Writing (3, S09) Advanced techniques of magazine features and article writing.
-Study of freelance periodical m arkets.
+WRIT 303 Periodical Writing

+Advanced techniques of magazine features and article writing.
+Study of freelance periodical markets.

-WRIT 306 Creative Nonfiction: Writing about Nature, Landscape, and the Environment (3, F08) Keeping a writer's field journal, the experience in nature essay, and feature articles.
+WRIT 306 Creative Nonfiction: Writing about Nature, Landscape, and the Environment

+Keeping a writer's field journal, the experience in nature essay, and feature articles.
 Survey of environmental journals and internet resources.

-WRIT 307 Creative Nonfiction: Writing about Spiritual Experience (3, F) Keeping a spiritual journal, writing and evangelism, the meditative essay, devotional writing.
+WRIT 307 Creative Nonfiction: Writing about Spiritual Experience

+Keeping a spiritual journal, writing and evangelism, the meditative essay, devotional writing.
 Survey of the religious marketplace.

-WRIT 308 Creative Nonfiction: Writing about Cultural Issues (3, S) Identifying issues from all areas of contemporary life.
+WRIT 308 Creative Nonfiction: Writing about Cultural Issues

+Identifying issues from all areas of contemporary life.
 Identifying approaches to these issues.
 Writing columns and editorials.
 Writing for specific audiences.

-WRIT 320 Special Topics in Writing (3, OD)
+WRIT 320 Special Topics in Writing